LoreBene99/LoreBene99/README.md

-### Hi there.
+### 👋 Hi there.
 I'm Lorenzo, born in Genoa in 1999.
+### ❤️ I love music, games and robotics!
-I graduated in Biomedical Engineering in October 2021, collaborating with IIT (Italian Institute of Technology) for my thesis, and i'm currently study Robotics Engineering at University of Genoa.
-I'm so excited to start this new robotics path and i'm looking forward to do exciting projects.
-Here my GitHub in which you could find some interesting stuffs.
+### 🎓 I graduated in Biomedical Engineering in October 2021.
+### 👨‍💻 I have collaborated with IIT (Italian Institute of Technology) for my thesis.
+### 🤖 I'm currently studying Robotics Engineering at University of Genoa.
+### ➡️ Here my GitHub in which you could find some interesting stuffs.
 Enjoy!

+### If you want to contact me, please,
 ### Instagram: @lorebenedetti_

 ### Email: lorebene@live.it